dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

      2
 ```

 An `INNER JOIN` "...returns a result set that contains the common elements of the tables..."[^1], so we can describe the query above as counting the number of users (by `id`) who have an `id` that matches a `user_id` column in an `addresses` table row.
-It's a pretty simple query and we understand the cardinality (relationship type) we're joining on, so it's probably correct.
+It's a simple query and we understand the cardinality (relationship type) we're joining on, so it's probably correct.
 The nice thing about working with small data sets is that we don't have to settle for "probably correct" - we can check it out for ourselves!

 Let's change our query to not restrict results in the `SELECT` statement, but instead show more results returned by the JOIN.
-Note that I'm aliasing the `users` table with a `u` and the addresses table with an `a`.
+Note that I'm aliasing the `users` table with a `u` and the `addresses` table with an `a`.

 ```sql
 SELECT u.id, u.username, a.street, a.city, a.state